RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 ## Task 07 – Final Response Generation (Natural Language)
 Once all agent responses are joined and filtered into a clean stream (final_response_builder), we use a Bedrock LLM to formulate a natural language answer.
 This is the final response a user would see in Slack, email, or a chatbot.

-🔹 Step 1: Create a model instance for Final reponse generator
+🔹 Step 1: Create a model instance for Final response generator

 ```sql
     CREATE MODEL BedrockGeneralModelFinalResponse